Croatia Employment and Unemployment

 1991 - 2019 | Yearly | Intl $ | World Bank

 HR: GDP per Person Employed: 2011 PPP data was reported at 60,207.621 Intl $ in 2019.
 This records an increase from the previous number of 58,795.266 Intl $ for 2018.
-HR: GDP per Person Employed: 2011 PPP data is updated yearly, averaging 51,210.094 Intl $ from Dec 1991 to 2019, with 29 observations.
+HR: GDP per Person Employed: 2011 PPP data is updated yearly, averaging 51,210.094 Intl $ from Dec 1991 (Median) to 2019, with 29 observations.
 The data reached an all-time high of 60,207.621 Intl $ in 2019 and a record low of 27,263.117 Intl $ in 1993.
 HR: GDP per Person Employed: 2011 PPP data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Croatia – Table HR.World Bank.WDI: Employment and Unemployment.
 GDP per person employed is gross domestic product (GDP) divided by total employment in the economy.
 Purchasing power parity (PPP) GDP is GDP converted to 2011 constant international dollars using PPP rates.
 An international dollar has the same purchasing power over GDP that a U.S. dollar has in the United States.; ; International Labour Organization, ILOSTAT database.
 Data retrieved in March 1, 2020.; Weighted average;

 Last Frequency Range